 The Initiative will support the education of its members by offering a centralized training program for undergraduates to develop research pertinent skills.
-Additionally, SBSI will fund opportunities for graduate students to visit other labs for 2-8 weeks, attend summer course programs, and cover conference/research travel costs.
+Additionally, SBSI will fund conference/research travel costs for graduate students.

 The Initiative seeks to develop a practice of interdisciplinary outreach to create links with various research entities, universities, and other Penn departments, to foster a network of research, communication, and collaboration.

 Affiliated Faculty In The News